cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - `chainToClient: Map<string, Identifier>` is a mapping from consumer chain IDs to the associated client IDs.
 - `chainToChannel: Map<string, Identifier>` is a mapping from consumer chain IDs to the CCV channel IDs.
 - `channelToChain: Map<Identifier, string>` is a mapping from CCV channel IDs to consumer chain IDs.
-- `channelStatus: Map<Identifier, ChannelStatus>` is a mapping from CCV channel IDs to CCV channel state, as indicated by `ChannelStatus`.
 - `pendingVSCPackets: Map<string, [VSCPacketData]>` is a mapping from consumer chain IDs to a list of pending `VSCPacketData`s that must be sent to the consumer chain once the CCV channel is established.
 The map exposes the following interface:
   ```typescript
   interface Map<string, [VSCPacketData]> {